Angelica Albertini

 A postdoc working on gravitational waves.

 Hello!
-I am a postdoc at the Institute of Theoretical Physics of the Faculty of Mathematics and Physics of Charles University in Prague.
+I am a postdoctoral researcher at the Institute of Theoretical Physics of Charles University in Prague.

 selected publications